neulab/xnmt/docs/experiment_config_files.rst

+.. _sec-exp-conf:

 Experiment configuration file format
 ------------------------------------

-Configuration files are in `YAML dictionary format <https://docs.ansible.com/ansible/YAMLSyntax.html>`_.
+Configuration files are in `YAML format <https://docs.ansible.com/ansible/YAMLSyntax.html>`_.

 At the top-level, a config file consists of a dictionary where keys are experiment names and values are the experiment specifications.
 By default, all experiments